DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 You can have a look at the full list of properties, both mandatory and optional, available for the [Task object](desktop/loading.md#task_properties) and
 [Link object](desktop/loading.md#link_properties).

-After that we can create a new database:
+After that we need to run a migration in order to update our database:

 ~~~js
 rake db:migrate
 ~~~

-Now you can try to add test tasks and links into it.
-The algorithm is the following:
+Let's add some test data while we're here:

 1 .
 Open the Rails console by running: